Seifert hypersurfaces of 2-knots and Chern-Simons functional: Preliminaries

-When $c=0$, we set $\cs_{X,c}^j = 1$ for any $j$. \end{defn} To compare $ \{cs_{X,c}^j \}_{j \in \Z_{ >0}}$ with the critical values of the Chern-Simons functional of oriented $3$-manifolds, we will use the following definition. \begin{defn} For an oriented closed $3$-manifold $Y$, we define
+When $c=0$, we set $\cs_{X,c}^j = 1$ for all $j$. \end{defn} To compare $ \{cs_{X,c}^j \}_{j \in \Z_{ >0}}$ with the critical values of the Chern-Simons functional of oriented $3$-manifolds, we will use the following definition. \begin{defn} For an oriented closed $3$-manifold $Y$, we define

 where $\cs_Y$ is the Chern-Simons functional of $Y$. \end{defn} \begin{prop}[\cref{emb2}, 1] For any oriented connected $4$-manifold, $0\neq c \in H_3(X;\Z)$ with \cref{assc} and $j \in \Z_{>0}$,